4,200 Jewish people in the Lower Mainland live below the poverty line. 630 are children; 3000 are ages 15-64.

 Unlike general food banks, JFS does not have a “walk in” model.
 Clients must be assessed and placed on the food bank by a JFS case manager or counsellor.

-While we are not a kosher food bank, the Jewish Food Bank does not offer any meats, poultry or their by-products kosher or not — or anything marine that does not have fins or scales, or their by-products.
+While we are not a kosher food bank, the Jewish Food Bank does not offer any meats, poultry or shellfish.
 In addition, for those clients who do keep kosher, we ensure that kosher items are available to them.
-We try as best we can to accommodate other dietary needs of our clients such as low-sodium items, gluten free items and the like.

-The majority of supplies are bought, and we rely heavily on donations in kind for non-basic goods such as: prunes, honey, and healthy lunch-box items for children.
-Donations of food and toiletries such as soap, shampoo, toilet paper and diapers are greatly appreciated and needed.
+The majority of supplies are bought, and we rely heavily on donations.
+Items such as food and toiletries, soap, shampoo, toilet paper and diapers are greatly appreciated and needed.

-The Jewish Food Bank is co-funded by Jewish Women’s International-BC, JFS and many generous donors from the community.
+The Jewish Food Bank is also funded by Jewish Women’s International-BC and many generous donors from the community.

 For more information about the Jewish Food Bank, please contact: